 Make Sure to Include Protein

 A healthy breakfast diet should include protein.
-Protein helps keep you full and focused, it helps the body build muscle, it’s a great source of energy, and it’s important for healthy hair, skin and nails.
+Protein helps keep you full and focused, helps the body build muscle, it’s a great source of energy, and it’s important for healthy hair, skin, and nails.
 Protein is also one of the building blocks of our immune system!

 You Can Feel Great About What You Eat

 The reason is because it provides you with the energy you need to get through the morning.
 If you don’t eat breakfast, your body will try to use up its fat stores for energy.
 This can lead to weight gain and other health problems.

 Breakfast is also a good way to start your day.
 It gives you time to relax and enjoy some quiet time with your family.
 You may even have time for a short walk or jog around the block.
 This can help relieve stress and get your body moving again after being still all night long.